-The row counter will show double the number of rows than if the fabric were produced in Fair isle.
+The row counter will show double the number of rows than if the fabric were produced in Fair Isle.
 Four passes of the carriages complete one design row.
-The motif will appear elongated to a degree depending on yarn and techniques used.
+The motif will appear elongated to a degree depending on the yarn and techniques used.
 Ladder back and vertical stripe backings may produce vertical separation lines in the fabric that may be quite noticeable depending on color, tension, and yarn used.
 Watch closely for dropped stitches or split ones.
-Splices and knots in yarn may tend to brake due to use of added weights and tension.
-Plan on adding new yarn at sides and use ends to seam up, or use Russian join before point where a new yarn end is required, and continue knitting.
+Splices and knots in yarn may tend to break due to use of added weights and tension.
+Plan on adding new yarn at sides and use ends to seam up, or use Russian join before the point at which a new yarn end is required, and continue knitting.
 The latter has become my favorite even in lace knitting on the standard machine.
 A recent tutorial on the technique may be found here <https://www.mybluprint.com/article/this-method-of-joining-yarn-ends-is-pure-magic>

 Check alignment and oiling requirement of machine frequently.

 Other backings: one color backing.
-Main bed is set as normal for DBJ, but the ribber is set to knit for 2 rows of one color, and to slip for 2 rows with the other color.
-This means on any machine (unless using 2 electronic carriages as described in other post) the operator has to change ribber settings every 2 rows.
+The main bed is set as normal for DBJ, but the ribber is set to knit for 2 rows of one color, and to slip for 2 rows with the other color.
+This means on any machine (unless using 2 electronic carriages as described in another post) the operator has to change ribber settings every 2 rows.
 It will now take 4 carriage passes to complete 2 rows of knitting.
-Floats will be formed in the non backing color, may be caught on the ribber on slip rows, so check frequently, begin with small repeats, always test new yarns or even a different color or dye lot in same yarn on swatches prior to committing to larger pieces.
+Floats will be formed in the non-backing color, may be caught on the ribber on slip rows, so check frequently, begin with small repeats, always test new yarns or even a different color or dye lot in same yarn on swatches prior to committing to larger pieces.

 Patterned backing: selection of ribber needles in blocks of alternate colors, or selecting ribber needles in between those selected on the main bed applies here as well.
 Yarn thickness and end product serve as guides as to whether the fabric serves one’s purpose or preference.

-A separate post will address ribber bind offs at first, and perhaps cast ons at a later date.
+Later posts: ribber bind offs at first, and casting on.
 I was never quite content with ribbed edgings on my bulky knits.
 There are always several options for achieving a look that pleases us more, or a technique that will alter the unwanted results.
 In this instance, one is to knit a row on the main bed after several rows of waste yarn, continue with the body of the garment piece, rehang that first knit row, knit the rib upside down, and bind off.
 The latter can happen on the machine, by hand off on waste yarn with a “sewing” needle, or removing the work onto hand knitting needles and going that route.
 The 260 ribber manual recommends the following method.

 This illustration, also from a Brother manual, slightly edited, shows the sequence for how the yarn is threaded through the stitches in numbered sequence according to stitch configuration for the ribbed fabric